mark-watson/Racket-AI-book/manuscript/coding-agent-harness.md

 # A Racket Coding Agent

-The source code for this example is in [https://github.com/mark-watson/racket-coding-agent](https://github.com/mark-watson/racket-coding-agent).
+The source code for this example is in the directory **coding-agent-harness**.

 ## The Agentic Loop